drinkataco/media-servarr/charts/homarr/README.md

 # Homarr Helm Chart

-This Helm chart installs Homarr, a movie collection manager, in a Kubernetes cluster.
+This Helm chart installs Homarr, a server dashboard, in a Kubernetes cluster.

 This README covers the basics of customising and installation